Teaching, Instructing, Mentoring

 PhD in Media, Technology and Society

-There are two different doctorate level programs of study housed in the Department of Communication Studies at Northwestern.
+There are two different doctoral programs of study housed in the Department of Communication Studies at Northwestern.
 Each offers students an interdisciplinary and flexible curriculum to encourage students to design a program of study individualized to their passion.
 Students interested in applying to the PhD program to study Health Communication with me should apply to the Media, Technology, and Society program.
 When completing the application, please indicate your interest in health and identify faculty members you are interested in working with.

 Courses I teach in the PhD Program: